madajaju/edgemere/docs/index.md

 ---
-layout: default
-title: edgemere Overview
+layout: default title: edgemere Overview
+{# topPackage.name.toLowerCase()-project}
 ---

-{# topPackage.name.toLowerCase()-project}

-# edgemere

 Edgemere is a conceptual architecture targeted to multi-hybrid cloud and edge computing strategies including data, application, service, and infrastructure management.
 With the growth of IoT devices management of these elements from